 - Tourist cards/visas (if applicable to the traveler).

 - Airport departure taxes, if applicable (may be due in cash only).

 - Additional or optional activities.

 - Alcoholic Beverages unless noted by tour operator.

 Opportunity Travel Life Adventure Tours are completely non-refundable.
 If you cancel due to medical reasons that are covered by your purchased travel-insurance policy, we will advise the insurance company that your travel and conference or tour fees are non-refundable.

-Rates are based on group participation and no refunds or allowances will be made for absence during the tour, or for activities missed, even if for causes beyond the control of the participant.
+Rates are based on group participation and no refunds or allowances will be made for absence during the tour, or for activities missed, even if for the causes beyond the control of the participant.

-OT & CS must normally make substantial payments to its suppliers (hotels, transportation companies, etc.) far in advance of the scheduled embarkation date.
-If a trip is canceled due to acts of God, war, labor strikes, earthquake, flooding, etc., OT & CS will promptly refund the portion of the trip cost not already advanced to suppliers and use its best efforts to recover and refund the balance as promptly as possible.
+(OT) must normally make substantial payments to its suppliers (hotels, transportation companies, etc.) far in advance of the scheduled embarkation date.
+If a trip is canceled due to acts of God, war, labor strikes, earthquake, flooding, etc., (OT) will promptly refund the portion of the trip cost not already advanced to suppliers and use its best efforts to recover and refund the balance as promptly as possible.